AlexHeier/word2vector/README.md

 By default, the training is set up for English.
 To change the language, modify the following:

 - Replace `GetEnglishDictionary()` with a function that retrieves a dictionary for the target language.
-- Modify the `DownloadBook()` function to download books in the desired language.
+- Modify the `DownloadBook()` function to download books in the desired language by changing the language `English` to the target language written in english.

 Currently, `DownloadBook()` uses Project Gutenberg, a public domain library.
 Ensure that the chosen language has sufficient resources available in this library.